giranntu/Statistical-Arbitrage-Bot/README.md

 ---

 ## Risk Disclaimer
 Trading cryptocurrencies involves significant risk and may result in the loss of capital.
 This bot is intended for educational and research purposes only.
+I have never tested this bot with real money.
+I cannot guarantee that it will generate you profits.
 Use it at your own risk.

 ---

 ## Contact
 For any inquiries or support, reach out at jaysubhashconar@gmail.com.